Kingdom of Fife

 • Central Bar 77 Market Street St Andrews KY16 9NU Telephone(01334) 478296

-The bar has a Victorian style interior with an island bar, ornate ceiling and a fine collection of historic brewery mirrors.
+Victorian style interior with an island bar, ornate ceiling and a fine collection of historic brewery mirrors.
 As the name suggests this pub is situated in the busy cobbled market square of this historic university town.
 Enjoy a drink and watch the university town lifestyle go by on the small seated area at the front of the building.
 Customers are a wide range of locals, tourists, students and golfers.
-A wide selection of real ales is available.
+25% discount for students.

 • St Andrews Brewing Co 177 South Street St Andrews KY16 9EE Telephone(01334) 471111